swiftlang/swift/docs/LangRefNew.rst

   keyword ::= 'super'
   keyword ::= 'self'
   keyword ::= 'Self'
+  keyword ::= 'type'
   keyword ::= '__COLUMN__'
   keyword ::= '__FILE__'
   keyword ::= '__LINE__'

 These are the builtin keywords.
+Keywords can still be used as names via `escaped identifiers <langref.lexical.escapedident>`.

 Contextual Keywords
 -------------------